tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 action in the game as a transaction, allowing for logging,  replay and potential error-recovery, but that also allows more flexible voting promises transactions to be created.
 Indeed, with our  implementation, a player can tell another player "OK, I will for sure vote for you $X$ times before the round $r$, but I get to  decide when".
-Such transactions, in a real world environment, are very important because it allows to add some preassure to some  other  player for instance, and not to reveal one's true voting agreement too early, while still having strong voting agreements.
+Such transactions, in a real world environment, are very important because it allows to add some pressure to some  other  player for instance, and not to reveal one's true voting agreement too early, while still having strong voting agreements.
 We believe suchs advantages are better than the sole advantage of having the judging party do it instead of the player, that would  prevent the player from cheating.
 It is to be also noted that this model allows more easily the